mail us | mail this page

 7.1 Replication and Referral Overview

-One of the more powerful aspects of LDAP (and X.500) is the inherent ability within the standard to delegate the responsibility for maintenance of a part of the directory while continuing to see the directory as a consistent whole.
-Thus, a company directory DIT may create a delegation (a referral is the LDAP term) of the responsibility for a particular department's part of the overall directory (DIT) to that department's LDAP server.
+One of the more powerful aspects of LDAP (and X.500) is the inherent ability within the standard to delegate the responsibility for maintenance of a part of the directory while continuing to see the directory as a consistent and coherent entity.
+Thus, a company directory DIT may create a delegation (a referral in the LDAP jargon) of the responsibility for a particular department's part of the overall directory (DIT) to that department's LDAP server.
 The delegated DIT is said to be subordinate to the DIT from which it was referred.
 And the DIT from which it was referred is said to be superior.
-In this respect LDAP delegation almost exactly mirrors DNS delegation.
+In this respect LDAP delegation almost exactly mirrors DNS delegation for those familiar with the concept.

 Unlike the DNS system, there is no option in the standards to tell the LDAP server to follow (resolve) a referral (there is a referenced RFC draft in various documents) - it is left to the LDAP client to directly contact the new server using the returned referral.
 Equally, because the standard does not define LDAP data organisation it does not contravene the standard for an LDAP server to follow (resolve) the referrals and some LDAP servers perform this function automatically using a process that is usually called chaining.

 OpenLDAP takes a literal view of the standard and does not chain by default it always returns a referral.
-However OpenLDAP can be configured to provide chaining by use of the overlay chain directive.
+However OpenLDAP can be configured to provide chaining by use of the chain overlay.

 It is important, however, to emphasize the difference between LDAP and a transactional database.
 When an update is performed on a master LDAP enabled directory, it may take some time (in computing terms) to update all the slaves - the master and slaves may be unsynchronised for period of time.